Vishal-Bisht/My-Portfolio/README.md

 Welcome to my personal portfolio! 🚀

-This project showcases my skills, projects, and experience as a Front-end Developer, Programmer, and CS Student.
-Built with React and Tailwind CSS, it features smooth scroll animations, a modern UI, and a responsive design.
+This project showcases my skills, projects, and experience as a Web Developer.
+Built with React,Express and Tailwind CSS. it features smooth scroll animations, a modern UI, and a responsive design.

-## ✨ Features
-- Animated typing effect for professions
-- Scroll animations using AOS
-- Responsive and modern design
-- Project showcase with images
-- Downloadable resume
-- Contact section
-- Social media links

 ## 🛠️ Tech Stack

 - React
+- Express
+- Node
 - Tailwind CSS
 - AOS (Animate On Scroll)
 - Vite